brenthompson2/Compiler-Construction/README.md

 #### Compiling the Transy Compiler

-In order to use this Transy Language (.transy) to Transy Object Code (.obj) compiler, the C++ code that it is written in must first be compiled into an executable
+In order to use this Transy Language (.transy) to Transy Object Code (.obj) compiler, the C++ code that it is written in must first be compiled into an executable.
+The Executor needs to be compiled as well, and is compiled using the same command below.

 On Ubuntu: navigate the terminal to the directory of the preferred Compiler Version and run `make`